rloper12/edge-task-sync/README.md

 - **No Groups/Data Partition**: Currently all tasks exist for all users.
 Would want to add groups that users can join and authenticate into.
 - **Reconnection Strategy**: Implements exponential backoff with a maximum of 5 reconnection attempts.
 This retry does not function in the case the server goes offline and then back up.
 - **Data Size**: Current implementation sends entire data set to sync.
 Optimally, you'd want to send only changed data to minimize payload and sync compute.
+- **Data Sync Updates**: Current implementation removes all local data and replaces with the recieved data when client receives WS message of type "sync".
+This should be replaced with more granular data updating/mutation.
 - **Stale Data**: Current implementation syncs all data reguardless of how old/stale it is.
 Ideally you'd want to introduce a limit on how old data can be.
 - **Global State Pattern**: The `tasksController.ts` uses a global state pattern to track WebSocket connection status.
 This is noted as a TODO for improvement.
 - **Error Handling**: Network errors are logged silently to avoid showing error overlays for expected network disconnections.